Adwai-T/Notes/Utilities/Git.md

 - `git push origin master` : push to the origin remote repo and its main/master branch.
 - `git push --set-upstream remoteName branchName` : push the current branch and set the remote as upstream use.
 - `git fetch` : fetch updated code from remote repositroy.
 It need to be used with `git branch, git checkout and git reset`.
+- `git push --all remoteName` - Push changes to origin for all branches.
 - `git merge branchName` : merge code with remote repo.
 - `git pull` : is a Git command used to update the local version of a repository from a remote
 - `git clone <repo-url> <local-directory>` : clone a remote repo to local directory and optionally change name.